castorini/pyserini/docs/experiments-wiki-corpora.md

 git clone https://huggingface.co/datasets/castorini/odqa-wiki-corpora
 ```

-The following instructions will continue with the wiki-all-6-3 Corpus.
+The following instructions will continue with the wiki-all-6-3-tamber corpus.
 We use the NaturalQuestions and TriviaQA datasets for evaluation.

 ## Indexing
 We index the jsonl file(s) using the following command.